-- 17.1 This constitution or any other constitution for the time being in force may be altered, rescinded, or repealed and a new constitution may be adopted if the Board so resolves by Special Resolution, and it approved by the Churches. - 17.2 If the PMSA is registered as a charity by the ACNC, the ACNC must be notified in writing of any alterations to this Constitution.
+- 17.1 This Constitution or any other constitution for the time being in force may be altered, rescinded, or repealed and a new constitution may be adopted if the Board so resolves by Special Resolution, and it is approved by the Churches. - 17.2 If the PMSA is registered as a charity by the ACNC, the ACNC must be notified in writing of any alterations to this Constitution.

-18. By-laws
+18. BY-LAWS

-18.1 The Board shall have power from time to time to make, repeal or alter all such By-laws as to the Board shall seem expedient for carrying into effect the several provisions of this Constitution and the objects of the PMSA and particularly for meetings of the Board and the order of all things in and in connection with its schools and discipline thereof to the promotion of religion and learning.
+- 18.1 The Board shall have power from time to time to make repeal or alter all such By-Law as to the Board shall seem expedient for carrying into effect the several provisions of this Constitution and the objects of the PMSA and particularly for meetings of the Board and the order of all things in and in connection with its schools and discipline thereof to the promotion of religion and learning. - 18.2 The Board shall appoint a School Council for each PMSA School, to oversee the operation of the PMSA School and for that purpose the Board will delegate certain powers to the School Council with such delegated powers being set out in the By-Laws.
+The Board delegates powers to School Councils and reserves the right to withdraw delegation at any time.

-19. Continuation of By-laws